fm140905/coincidence/README.md

     - Differences of arrival times (TOF) are saved for each channel.

 ## Run
+### Calibration
+- Copy the executable `CsCalibration` and input file `CsCalibration.json` in `bin` folder to your working directory.
+- Edit the settings in `CsCalibration.json`.
+Explanation of the parameters can be found in `Inuput file explained.md`.
+- Under your working directory, run
+    ```bash
+    ./CsCalibration ${path-to-CsCalibration.json}
+    ```
+- A root window displays the uncalibrated/calibrated PHD and PID.
+Adjust the integration gates and PH/PI bins in `CsCalibration.json` until the calculated Comtpon edges are at expected positions, and the calibrated PHD and PID are roughly the same.
+- Calibration coefficients are in the terminal output.
+### Processing full data
 - Copy the executable `main` and input file `input.json` in `bin` folder to your working directory.
-- Edit the settings in `input.json` if necessary.
+- Edit the settings in `input.json`.
 Explanation of the parameters can be found in `Inuput file explained.md`.
+Make sure you use the same integration gates and calibration coefficients in the `Calibration` step.
 - Under your working directory, run
     ```bash
     ./main -i ${path-to-input.json}